alemermartinez/rplam-vs/README.md

 In this package, a robust estimation and variable selection procedure for partially linear additive models is performed using the real dataset from nutritional epidemiology.

-Let's first load the script.
+Let’s first load the script.

 ``` r
 source("R/rplam-vs-fn.R")
 ```

-Let's begin by reading the data.
+Let’s begin by reading the data.

 ``` r
 datos <- read.table("Plasma_Retinol.txt", sep="\t")
 str(datos)
 ```

 Since a robust approach will be applied, we standarizing the continuos covariates robustly.

 ``` r
 age <- (datos$V1 - median(datos$V1))/mad(datos$V1)